ant31/achemy/README.md

 For more comprehensive examples, refer to the following:

-*   `achemy/demo/amodels.py`: Sample asynchronous model definitions demonstrating relationships and usage.
+*   `achemy/demo/amodels.py`: Sample asynchronous model definitions.
-*   `tests/`: Contains various unit and integration tests showcasing different features.
+*   `tests/`: Unit and integration tests showcasing various features.

-This documentation provides a starting point for using Achemy.
-Explore the code examples, tests, and docstrings for more in-depth information.